 Volunteer program: You will be teaching around 15-20 hours a week and lesson planning a few hours per week (lesson planning hours varies from person to person — some volunteers are pretty quick while others are more methodical and take more time).
-All in all, you will essentially be working part time.
+All in all, you will essentially be working part time while living abroad.
 Volunteer teachers always have Saturday and Sunday off.

-Paid program: You will teach 30 hours a week and lesson plan for 10 hours.
-Obviously, you'll be working full time with this program.
+Paid program: You will teach 30 hours a week and lesson plan for 10 hours, you'll be working full time with this program.
 Taiwan teachers teach on Saturdays, but will have Sundays off.

 Volunteer program: Need to between 18-25 years old (exceptions are sometimes made for people over 25), native English speaker, USA/Canadian passport holder or green card holder and must abide by the ILP code of conduct.

 You DO NOT need to know the language or have any teaching experience for the volunteer program.